foundation/foundation-rails/README.markdown

 ### Set the viewport

-Finally you'll also want to add the following line to the `<head>` section in your layout file (i.e. `app/views/application.html.erb`) so the design will scale for mobile devices:
+Finally you'll also want to add the following line to the `<head>` section in your layout file (i.e. `app/views/layouts/application.html.erb`) so the design will scale for mobile devices:

 `<meta name="viewport" content="width=device-width, initial-scale=1.0" />`

+You can also use the included generator to accomplish the same thing:

+`rails g foundation:layout`

 # Using foundation in production